euroargodev/VirtualFleet/docs/Usage.md

 Simulation data will be saved into the ``test.nc`` file in this example.

-Check out the notebooks under the ``examples`` folder to see how to look at the simulation results.
+Check out the notebooks under the #/Examples folder to see how to look at the simulation results.

 ***
 This work is part of the following projects: